adambard/learnxinyminutes-docs/kdb+.html.markdown

 f:{x+x}
 f[2] / => 4

-/ Functions can be annonymous and called at point of definition {x+x}[2] / => 4
+/ Functions can be anonymous and called at point of definition {x+x}[2] / => 4

 / By default the last expression is returned